 Thank you for purchasing a Charity Bagels make-it-yourself kit.
 It contains everything you'll need to make delicious bagels in the comfort of your home.
 Below you'll find four videos that will guide you along the way as we make a poolish, then a dough, then homemade bagels.
 Simply follow along with the videos and you'll be on your way to a delicious dozen.

 Before we begin here are a few things to take note of.
-The time required for this recipe start to finish is 24 hours.
-This may seem long -- most recipes, commercial bagel kits, and store-bought bagels usually are only 2-3 hours start to finish -- but, like many things in life, good things come to those who wait.
-With a longer fermentation phase, we're able to get a richer, more voluminous, more delicious, more authentic bagel.
+The time required for this recipe start to finish is 12-24 hours (NOTE: videos only show how to do it in 24 hours.
+See sample schedule for details on using it in 12).
+This may seem long, but good things come to those who wait.
+With a longer fermentation phase, we're able to get a richer, more delicious, more authentic bagel.
 With that in mind, here's our suggested recipe breakdown for when you'll do each of the steps:

 Need to haves